SAMMISolutions/docs/doc_posts/_commands-twitch-info/get-user-color.md

 ---
 title: "Get User Color"
-num:
+num: 5.3
 version: 202310
 ---

 Gets the colour of the specified user's name in chat rooms.

+{% include alert.html text="This command needs some time to execute, either delay your next commands by 1-2 seconds or use <a href='/docs/commands/wait#waituntilvariableexists'>Wait Until Variable Exists</a> command." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------
-Login Name|String|The name of the channel to use for authentication in the API Header Save Variable As|String|Variable to save the result {:class='table table-primary'}
+Login Name | Dropdown |The name of the channel to use for authentication in the API Header Save Variable As|String|Variable to save the result {:class='table table-primary'}